Economic development activates this Michigan city’s downtown within a year of completion

 When a city begins a new development project, it hopes to support the city’s health, safety, and cultural opportunities through strategic investment into the community.

-With similar goals in mind, the City of Royal Oak in Michigan engaged Plante Moran Cresa (PMC) as development advisor in 2015.
+With similar goals in mind, the City of Royal Oak in Michigan engaged Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, as development advisor in 2015.
 We were tasked with planning and coordinating the $100 million development that would revitalize the city’s aging municipal buildings and bring new life to its downtown area through a public-private partnership (P3).

 Prior to the completion of the development, downtown Royal Oak only saw foot-traffic at night, when visitors flocked to experience Royal Oak’s famous entertainment venues.
 A year after completion, Royal Oak’s Downtown City Center is fully activated, now bustling with daytime activity.